 Writing a business plan in recruitment has always played a crucial part in the interview process for a number of recruitment agencies around the world.

 A comprehensive business plan can demonstrate a recruiter’s commitment, knowledge and commercial acumen.
-During COVID-19, these qualities are more important than ever and we’re seeing an increase in the number of agencies asking for such a document.
+During economic uncertainties in 2023, these qualities are more important than ever.

 Arriving at an interview armed with a comprehensive business plan before you’re even asked will no doubt set yourself apart from other recruiters.

-During these challenging times, managers will need to present a business case to leadership for budget approval in order to make a hire.
+During economic uncertainties, managers will need to present a business case to leadership for budget approval in order to make a hire.
 Your business plan will be an important element of this business case.
-An impressive business plan could be the difference between landing an offer today, or falling into a pipeline of other candidates or even getting rejected.
+An impressive business plan could be the difference between landing an offer today, or falling into a pipeline of other candidates.

 In this article, we share a step-by-step guide outlining how to create a comprehensive business plan.
 We walk through the key components and include examples.